Order Proposals

 The current is the Stock you have in your store.
 The live two-way sync ensures you always have the same stock levels picture in my.shelfplanner and your store.

-The Inbound refers to the stock that is incoming or in transit.
+The Incoming or Inbound Stock refers to the stock that is incoming or in transit.
 When you place purchase orders, we will track the expected delivery date for all items.

 Order Proposal based on Ideal Stock